joeltg/it-zip/README.md

 npm i ziterable
 ```

 `ziterable` default exports a function `zip` that takes as many Iterables as you want to pass it, and it returns an iterable of tuples that are typed like you'd hope.
-The iterable that it returns will terminate when the **first** of its child iterables terminates, and it also gives you the integer index as the last tuple element.
+The iterable that `zip` returns yields iterators that terminate when the **first** of its component iterators terminates.

 For example, if you pass `zip` three arguments of type `Iterable<string>`, `Iterable<number>`, and `Iterable<boolean>`, it will return an iterable of type `Iterable<[string, number, boolean, number]>`.
 The last tuple slot is the iteration index.